deepspeedai/DeepSpeedExamples/training/data_efficiency/variable_batch_size_and_lr/README.md

 Dynamic batch sizes has been requested in [DeepSpeed issue 1051](https://github.com/microsoft/DeepSpeed/issues/1051), [DeepSpeed issue 3455 ](https://github.com/microsoft/DeepSpeed/issues/3455), [Pytorch Lightning issue 16914](https://github.com/Lightning-AI/pytorch-lightning/issues/16914),  [huggingface issue 2647](https://github.com/huggingface/accelerate/issues/2647) and is available already in many libraries e.g. [NVIDIA Triton](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#dynamic-batcher) and [Meta FairSeq](https://github.com/facebookresearch/fairseq) (implementation [here](https://github.com/facebookresearch/fairseq/blob/34973a94d09ecc12092a5ecc8afece5e536b7692/fairseq/data/fairseq_dataset.py#L104) ).

 The immediate use case for this is when one needs to maximize GPU utilization.
-Moreover, this is particularly relevant for curriculum learning where a `BxTxE` (Batch x Time x Embedding) -shaped input should ideally have high `B` and low `T` at the early curriculum steps (many short sentences packed together as a batch), and low `B` and high `T` at the late steps (few long sentences in the batch).
-A dynamic size `T` is already supported by Deepspeed, e.g. in the documentation for pipeline parallelism's [reset_activation_shape()](https://deepspeed.readthedocs.io/en/stable/pipeline.html#deepspeed.runtime.pipe.engine.PipelineEngine.reset_activation_shape):
+Moreover, this is particularly relevant for curriculum learning where a `BxSxE` (Batch x Sequence Length x Embedding) -shaped input should ideally have high `B` and low `S` at the early curriculum steps (many short sentences packed together as a batch), and low `B` and high `S` at the late steps (few long sentences in the batch).
+A dynamic size `S` is already supported by Deepspeed, e.g. in the documentation for pipeline parallelism's [reset_activation_shape()](https://deepspeed.readthedocs.io/en/stable/pipeline.html#deepspeed.runtime.pipe.engine.PipelineEngine.reset_activation_shape):
 > For curriculum learning that changes the seqlen of each sample, we need to call this whenever the seqlen is going to change.

 However, dynamic `B` is not supported.
 A dynamic `B` would require an adequate increase/decrease of learning rate.
 This technique has been applied previously, and the two most common LR scaling algorithms have been described as: